makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP64.md

 The budget has been designed re-using mechanisms implemented by other Core Units to enable greater transparency and standardisation throughout the DAO.
 We deeply appreciate their work, in particular that of SES.

 ### Dai Expenditure
-We are asking for a Quarterly Budget Cap of $271,800.00 DAI.
+We are asking for a **Annual Budget Cap of 1,083,000.00 DAI**.
 The cap refers to the maximum that the Core Unit can request for operating and it includes room for unforeseen circumstances.

 The distribution of budget across these components is shown below: